-*** This post has been updated as per new PSI Score Reports.
+*** This post has been updated as per the new PSI Score Reports.
 Please read the post carefully and watch the video below to see how to use the new calculator.

-I feel like the ARE community needs to know how they performed after their tests.
+I think the ARE community needs to know how they performed after their tests.
 But unfortunately, NCARB still holds that information to itself.
 I see posts on the NCARB forum and Facebook complaining about this every day.
 That is why I spent some time creating a calculator to help you assess your score reports.
 In my opinion, if a test taker knew approximately how many correct answers they did on a failed attempt, that would help them tremendously for their next try.

 Because if you are only a few questions away from a passing score, it will motivate you for the next 60 days to study better, and focus better with higher self-esteem.

 This should never mean that you should slow down your efforts, even if you are only 2-3 questions away.
 Because NCARB has a large pool of questions for each test and next time you may get a totally different set of questions.
 The topics will remain similar though.
 So you have to make sure to study everything again before your next try, even if you were only 1 question away…

 And, if you are more than a few questions away, that should still motivate you to elevate your study efforts and take them to the next level.
 This realistic perspective is the key to the success of many ARE takers, including me.
 After my first PPD attempt, once I figured out that I was far far away from passing :)), I expanded my study areas and efforts significantly.

 As you may know, since June 1st, 2022, NCARB provides scaled scores in the reports.
 It can be found on the first page of your score report.
 According to NCARB, scaled results range from 100 to 800, and the minimum passing score is 550.
 This roughly gives us that on a scale from 0 to 100;